stadtwerk/advent_of_code_2022/README.md

 ## How to participate

+### Prerequisites

+Get the `.env` file from Fabian and put it in your root directory.
+It contains the session cookie for the AoC website if you want to automate the input/output.

+If you want to use the AoC website, log in with the google account given in the `.env` file.

+### Your code

 Create a folder in the root dir of this repository and name it with the number of the day you want to solve and your name.

 e.g. `01-Fabian`